Chart Color Schemes

 Birkdale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Birkdale's population, as of November 2025, is approximately 15,989 people.
-This figure represents an increase of 759 individuals since the 2021 Census, which recorded a population of 15,230.
-The growth is inferred from ABS estimates showing a resident population of 15,917 in June 2024 and the addition of 101 new addresses since the Census date.
-This results in a population density of 1,378 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Birkdale's growth rate of 5.0% since the 2021 census exceeds that of the SA3 area (4.6%), indicating it as a growth leader in the region.
-Overseas migration contributed approximately 91.0% of overall population gains during recent periods, driving primary growth for the area.
+Based on AreaSearch's analysis, Birkdale's population is around 15,989 as of Nov 2025.
+This reflects an increase of 759 people (5.0%) since the 2021 Census which reported a population of 15,230 people.
+The change was inferred from the estimated resident population of 15,917 from the ABS as of June 2024 and an additional 101 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,378 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Birkdale's 5.0% growth since the 2021 census exceeded the SA3 area (4.6%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 91.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
-Looking ahead, demographic trends suggest lower quartile growth for Australian statistical areas.
-Birkdale is expected to grow by 606 persons to the year 2041, based on the latest population numbers, with an overall increase of approximately 3.3% over these 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Moving forward with demographic trends, lower quartile growth of Australian statistical areas is anticipated.
+The area is expected to grow by 606 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 3.3% in total over the 17 years.

 Frequently Asked Questions - Population